hyp3ri0n-ng/acaceres2176.github.io/index.md

 YDMV (your directories may vary), but note the -P added here.
 This tells it to run in persistent mode.
 I'm not convinced this is working well yet, and I'll be updating this post as I play with some of the options a bit more, but at least it runs.
 I'm getting way more timeouts than is reasonable (i'm at several hundred in just a few minutes), but at least no immediate crashes, which is expected on a hardened codebase like Apache httpds.
 I'll keep you all posted on results!

+## So I went hunting for databases....

+Huge shock, I found about 20+ from 2020 and another 20+ from 2019.
+This brings our total databases in scylla to about 290-300. and about 4.1 TB of data in JSON lines, one record per line.
+That's a lotta data.
+Honestly is it even worth learning how to hack anymore??
+Just kidding, I live for this shit.